Nebelmischling/LumiaExpansionPacks/OtherChanges/DedicatedStep7andSovHand.md

 It is also an overhaul of the core directives, the pre-Step 1 CoT, and Step 7 to have unique variations for each to avoid having conflicting instructions.

+This means no more non-sov instructions on sov hand, and no more sov hand instructions on human controls user!

+This will load a bespoke step 7 for each directive!
+(Be sure to only pick one directive)!

+The only changes I'd recommend outside of just adding/editing the below toggles is changing character behavior to "message content" if you use single user or none post processing (more on why I rec that below).

 ## Variable Inits